 If you are lucky and timings work out, you can sometimes get a smooth connection from London to Paris to Bellegarde-sur-Valsérine, and take the train to Chamonix from Bellegarde.
 When you get a good connection, it can take less than 9 hours from London to Chamonix - but on some days you cannot do this.

-Book train tickets well in advance: it is often more expensive than flying, but booking 3 months in advance often gives special offers.
+Book train tickets well in advance: it can be more expensive than flying, but if you book 3 months in advance you will often find special offers.
 Book tickets at www.trainline.eu